 - 1 tsp baking powder

-- 4 oz chocolate chips dark or semi-sweet; I use Lily’s sugar-free chocolate chips
+- 4 oz chocolate chips dark or semi-sweet

 - 1 tbsp soft butter to grease the baking parchment

-- Place the almonds in a food processor and grind for a minute.
-Add the hazelnuts and grind for another minute.
-Finally, add the walnuts and grind for another minute.
-Process until you have a relatively fine powder.
+- Place the almonds in a food processor and grind for 20 seconds.
+Add the hazelnuts and grind for another 20 seconds.
+Finally, add the walnuts and grind for another 20 seconds, or until you have a relatively fine powder.
 Set aside.

-- Place eggs and sweetener (whichever using) in a mixing bowl and beat with an electric whisk until pale and frothy (about 10 minutes; a stand mixer can help, here).
+- Place eggs and sweetener (whichever using) in a mixing bowl and beat with an electric whisk until frothy and roughly doubled in volume (about 5 minutes).

-- Add spices, citrus zest, ground nuts and baking powder.
-Whisk until combined, then cover the bowl with plastic wrap and let the batter rest in the fridge overnight or for at least 10 hours.
-The dough will have a slightly mousse-y texture.
+- Add spices, citrus zest, almond extract, ground nuts, and baking powder.
+Whisk until combined, then cover the bowl with aluminum foil or a well-fitting lid and let the batter rest in the fridge overnight (or for at least 10 hours).
+It will set and have a mousse-like texture.

-- When you're ready to bake the cakes, preheat oven to 325°F. Line a large baking sheet (or 2 small sheets) with a silicone baking mat (something like this) or parchment paper (I prefer using silicone for this recipe).
-Rub a thin film of soft butter onto the baking mat or parchment.
-Set aside.
+- When you're ready to bake the cakes, preheat oven to 325°F. Line a large baking sheet (or 2 small sheets) with a silicone baking mat (something like this) or parchment paper.
+Lightly grease parchment or silicon mat with soft butter or a flavorless oil (like avocado oil).

-- Form heaping 2-inch mounds of dough on the baking sheet, leaving about ½ inch distance between each.
-Bake at the center of the oven for 20-22 minutes until slightly golden around the edges and on top.
+- Using a dessert spoon (and a water-moistened index finger to push the dough off the spoon), form heaping 1½-inch mounds of dough on the baking sheet, leaving about ½ inch distance between each to allow the cakes to spread.
+Bake at the center of the oven for 20-22 minutes until light brown around the edges and golden on top.

-- Remove baking sheet from the oven and leave to cool before lifting the cakes off with a spatula and setting them on a wire tray to cool completely and decorate.
+- Remove baking sheet from the oven and leave to cool before lifting the cakes off with a spatula and setting them on a wire rack to cool completely and decorate.

 - With a pastry brush, cover the cakes with a thin layer of chocolate and cool on a wire rack.
-If desired, decorate with almond slivers.
+If desired, decorate with almond slivers or chopped nuts.

 - These cakes keep for about two weeks in an airtight container in a cool, dark place.
 They are meant to be soft and moist.